hortonworks/data-tutorials/tutorials/cda/building-a-sentiment-analysis-application/tutorial-6.md

 ### Collect.scala

-Now that we have our configuration.conf file, we will reference it in the **Collect.scala** code file that we will implement.
+Now that we have our application.conf file, we will reference it in the **Collect.scala** code file that we will implement.
 Create a **new file** in `src/main/scala` directory called `Collect.scala`.
 Copy and paste the following code into the file:

 ~~~scala
 package main.scala